tern-tools/tern/README.md

 ```

 # Using Tern<a name="using-tern">

+*WARNING*: The CLI has changed since the last release.
+Visit [Tern's PyPI project page](https://pypi.org/project/tern/) to find the correct CLI options or just run `tern -h`.

 Tern creates a report containing the Bill of Materials (BoM) of a container image, including notes about how it collects this information, and files for which it has no information about.
 Currently, Tern supports only containers built using Docker.
 This is the most ubiquitous type of container image that exists so the project started with a focus on those.
 However, it is architected to support other images that closely follow the [OCI image spec](https://github.com/opencontainers/image-spec/blob/master/spec.md).